 A Tribute to the Great Airplanes of World War II, the Cold War and Modern Times

-This website is a tribute to the great military planes and commercial airplanes of the past, and to the people who designed, built, flew, and serviced these aircraft.
+This website is a tribute to the great military planes and commercial airplanes, and to the people who design, build, fly, and service these aircraft.

 We provide first-hand commentary, specifications, history and original photographs of great World War II planes such as the B-24 Liberator and the B-17 Flying Fortress, and modern-era military aircraft such as the SR-71 Blackbird as well.

 We originally launched www.PlanesOfThePast.com in 2012.
 Since then, it has grown into a large site covering a variety of aviation-related topics.
-In 2015, we made the decision to split the website into more-focused topics based on our viewers' interests.
+In 2015, we split the website into more-focused topics based on our viewers' interests.
 Now we offer the following websites:

 - AirplanesOfthePast.com - World War II, the Cold War and modern day airplanes (this site)